turingschool/backend-curriculum-site/module4/capstone_project_overview.md

 ### 1. Project Planning & Management

-*   4: Developer has a highly detailed iteration map, sophisticated organization in their tracker tool, and exceptional git workflow
+*   4: Developer has a highly detailed iteration map, sophisticated organization in their tracker tool, and exceptional Git workflow
-*   3: Developer uses and iteration map to plan project scope, breaks down broad features into granular tasks, and exercises good Git workflow (e.g., feature branches, descriptive commits, incremental PRs)
+*   3: Developer uses an iteration map to plan project scope, breaks down broad features into granular tasks, and exercises good Git workflow (e.g., feature branches, descriptive commits, incremental PRs)
 *   2: Developer has a mental vision for the project iterations, shows some use of a tracker tool, and uses Git effectively
 *   1: Developer shows little evidence of project planning and management